mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/administering-clusters/package-registry/index.md

       chmod +x dcos-registry
       # Make sure the executable works
       ./dcos-registry registry --help
+      # You can use this binary in the following manner:
+      ./dcos-registry registry --version
+      ./dcos-registry registry <your-subcommand>
       ```
       In the rest of the instructions in this page, we assume you have downloaded the subcommand from an attached DC/OS Cluster.
-If that is not the case, replace `dcos` with `./dcos-registry` in your instructions.
+If that is not the case, replace `dcos` with `./dcos-registry` in your instructions whilst retaining the `registry` suffix.

+      <p class="message--note"><strong>NOTE: </strong> You must use the aforementioned binary with `./dcos-registry registry <your-subcommand>` style of syntax.
+Eliminating the <tt>registry<tt> suffix does not work.</p>

 ### Instructions to generate `.dcos` bundle